UPPMAX/UPPMAX-documentation/docs/software/rstudio_on_rackham.md

     Due to this, we recommend using at least two cores for a more pleasant user experience.

-???- tip "What is an interactive node?"
+???- tip "What is an interactive session?"

     See [start an interactive session](../cluster_guides/start_interactive_node_on_rackham.md)